geographiclib/geographiclib-octave/README.md

 ## Introduction

-This toolbox provides native MATLAB implementations of a subset of the C++ library, GeographicLib.
+This toolbox provides native Octave/MATLAB implementations of a subset of the C++ library, GeographicLib.
 Key components of this toolbox are
   * Geodesics, direct, inverse, area calculations.
   * Projections, transverse Mercator, polar stereographic, etc.
   * Grid systems, UTM, UPS, MGRS.